Jorunna parva

-Jorunna parva, commonly known as the sea bunny, is a species of dorid nudibranch, a shell-less marine gastropod mollusc in the family Discodorididae.
+Jorunna parva, commonly known as the sea bunny, is a species of nudibranch, a shell-less marine gastropod mollusc in the family Discodorididae.
 The species was first described by Kikutaro Baba.
-Its resemblance to a rabbit facilitated a surge in popularity on Twitter throughout Japan in 2015.
+Due to its resemblance to a rabbit, there was an increase in the popularity of the species on Twitter throughout Japan in 2015.

 Description

-The species is about 2.53 cm long on average.
+The species is up to 2.5 cm long.
 Its black-and-white rhinophores somewhat resemble a rabbit's ears.
 Its external gills are located near its rear.
 Its body is covered in papillae, fleshy protuberances used for sensory functions, giving it the appearance of a furry animal.
 There are multiple colorations of Jorunna parva, including yellow, white, and green, though the latter is rarely photographed.
 All of these variants have black papillae interspersed among papillae of their main color.
 There is controversy over whether or not the different colorations are divergent species.

 Like most other members of its genus, Jorunna parva's diet consists of toxic sponges in the family Chalinidae.
 However, they are also known to eat algae, seagrass, and other small creatures, such as sea slugs or sea snails.
 As the sea bunny feeds on sea sponges, they process the toxins and store them as a defense mechanism.

 Jorunna parva are hermaphrodites, meaning they produce both sperm and egg cells.
 They cannot fertilize the eggs themselves.